 5. Job placement

 With a diploma from the University of Pittsburgh, which is recognized worldwide, he or she will have an advantage over many graduates.
 Our alumni are doctors, entrepreneurs, scientists, educators, nurses and law enforcement officers.
+Ninety-four percent of our 2013 graduates are working, in graduate school or both.

 6. Grad school